datsfilipe/better-discord/INSTALL.md

 3. Step 3

-Select "save ass..." or "save link as..." depending on your navigator
+Select "save as..." or "save link as..." depending on your navigator

 #### Activating theme